mlcommons/GaNDLF/docs/usage.md

 ### Anonymize Data

 GaNDLF can anonymize single images or a collection of images using the `gandlf_anonymizer` script.
-The usage is as follows:
+It can be used as follows:

 ```bash
 (venv_gandlf) $> python gandlf_anonymizer
   # -h, --help         show help message and exit